-The Company does not have written position descriptions for the Chairman, CEO, or any committee chairman.
 The Board is responsible for monitoring the Chairman's, CEO's, and committee chairmen's performances to ensure that they are consistent with defined strategic, operational, and financial initiatives and goals, as well as the policies, guidelines and governance goals approved by the Board.
 As part of this process, the Board reviews and approves corporate goals and objectives relevant to the Chairman's, CEO's and committee chairmen's compensation and evaluates the Chairman's, CEO's and committee chairmen's performances in light of these corporate goals and objectives.